PluralKit/PluralKit/docs/content/api/reference.md

 - **10/second** for requests to the [Get Proxied Message Information](/api/endpoints/#get-proxied-message-information) endpoint (`message` scope)
 - **3/second** for any `POST`, `PATCH`, or `DELETE` requests (`generic_update` scope)

-We may raise the limits for individual users in a case-by-case basis; please ask [in the support server](https://discord.gg/PczBt78) if you need a higher limit.
+We may raise the limits for individual API clients on a case-by-case basis; please ask [in the support server](https://discord.gg/PczBt78) if you need a higher limit.

 ::: tip
 If you are looking to query a specific resource in your system repeatedly (polling), please consider using [Dispatch Webhooks](/api/dispatch) instead.